 The Hosts File can be located on the Mac by following the steps below.

-Step.
-1→ Open the terminal application on your MacBook.
+1→ Open the Terminal application on your MacBook.

-Step.
-2→ Now enter the following code in the terminal app: Sudo nano /private/etc/hosts and hit the enter key.
+2→ Now, enter the following code in the terminal app: Sudo nano /private/etc/hosts and hit the enter key.

-By completing the steps described above, the users can access and edit the Host Files on their MacBook.
+Users can access and edit the Host Files on their MacBook by completing the steps described above.
 The Hosts File can also be accessed from Go > Go To Folder and typing /private/etc/hosts in the search bar.